VISTA: Knowledge-Driven Vessel Trajectory Imputation with Repair Provenance: Experimental Study

 We conduct two ablation studies. i) LLM role ablation: We vary the LLM capacity across three roles, Analysis (Behavior Abstraction and Explanation Composer), Programming (Method Builder), and Decision (Behavior Estimator and Method Selector), by downgrading one role while keeping the others fixed.
 Table~\ref{tab:ablation-combined} reports the results on AIS-DK and AIS-US. ii) Workflow ablation: We assess the workflow management layer under different batch sizes and with or without the De-redundancy (DR) mechanism.
 Table~\ref{tab:ablation-managelayer} presents the execution time and the total number of behavior pattern and imputation method nodes in the SD-KG (denoted as Size).

-From Table~\ref{tab:ablation-combined}, the Decision role is the most capacity-sensitive: downgrading it from Qwen-plus to Qwen-flash sharply increases MAE, RMSE, and MHD, showing that accurate behavior estimation and method selection demand stronger reasoning and contextual inference.
-In contrast, Analysis and Programming degrade more moderately under lighter models, as their semantic abstraction and method synthesis processes can still leverage the structured priors embedded in the SD-KG, which partially compensate for reduced model capacity.
-From Table~\ref{tab:ablation-managelayer}, latency scales almost linearly with batch size, confirming that the workflow layer achieves efficient and contention-free parallel scheduling.
-Disabling de-redundancy slightly shortens runtime but significantly reduces size (e.g., $1,400 \rightarrow 1,105$ on AIS-DK and $4,109 \rightarrow 2,057$ on AIS-US), indicating a trade-off between speed and compact SD-KG.
+From Table~\ref{tab:ablation-combined}, the Decision role is the most capacity-sensitive: downgrading it from Qwen-plus to Qwen-flash increases MHD by roughly 12$\times$ on both datasets, showing that accurate behavior estimation and method selection demand stronger reasoning and contextual inference.
+Programming degrades moderately (MHD increases by about 2$\times$), as generating valid imputation code still benefits from the structured priors in the SD-KG but requires sufficient coding capability.
+Analysis is the most tolerant: MHD increases by only about 10\%, indicating that behavior abstraction and explanation composition can largely rely on the SD-KG's structured vocabulary and templates even with a lighter model.
+From Table~\ref{tab:ablation-managelayer}, throughput scales almost linearly with batch size, confirming that the workflow layer achieves efficient and contention-free parallel scheduling.
+Disabling de-redundancy slightly shortens runtime but significantly increases SD-KG size (e.g., $1,105 \rightarrow 1,400$ on AIS-DK and $2,057 \rightarrow 4,109$ on AIS-US), indicating a trade-off between speed and compact SD-KG.